SandaruKasa/blog/content/posts/void.md

 ### Void is Nothing

 In C/C++ and Java the `void` type is not actually an empty type.
-I.e. the set of it's possible values is not empty, it actually contains a single element, which, unsurprisingly, means that you need $\log_2 1 = 0$ bit to store it.
+I.e. the set of its possible values is not empty, it actually contains a single element, which, unsurprisingly, means that you need $\log_2 1 = 0$ bit to store it.